omersiar/go-microepoch/README.md

 ---

 Containerization term comes from logistics, means packaging payloads (goods) in a standardized way.
-With containerization we can make sure that the software can be transported anywhere regardless which runtime is going to consumes it (Kubernetes, Docker, LXD, containerd).
+With containerization we can make sure that the software can be transported anywhere regardless which runtime is going to consumes it (Docker, LXD, containerd, rkt).

 Docker is not the only containerization option but makes everyone's life **very... very...** easy thus we understand why it is so [popular](https://www.datadoghq.com/docker-adoption/).